opencosmos/qb01-beacon-decoder/README.md

 ## Note

 The `find_beacon_len` function introduces a possible buffer overrun bug, with the potential to overrun by up to 32 bytes.
 This is solved by requiring the input data to be at least 32 bytes smaller than the buffer which it is read into.
+The buffer is relatively huge so this should not create problems.

  - _Mark Cowan @ Open Cosmos_